friendlynandy/LivenessSDK/README.md

 ## 🎛 Customization

-You can set some properties for liveness.
+The Following properties for liveness can be customized:

 #### Steps
 | Steps | Value | Default |